Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Sant’Antonino

-Sant’Antonino took our breath away—literally and figuratively!
-As one of the oldest villages on the island, its maze of cobbled streets and panoramic views over Balagne made it one of the best villages in Corsica.
+Sant’Antonino took our breath away, literally and figuratively!
+As one of the oldest villages on the island, it boasts a maze of cobbled streets and panoramic views over Balagne, making it one of the best villages in Corsica.
 It’s small, but incredibly rich in atmosphere.

 There are several family-run cafés and small restaurants where you can try Corsican specialties.
 The views alone are worth the visit, but the charm of the village makes it unforgettable.